Liverpoolfc29/Portfolio-Engineer-SolidWorks/README.md

 # Engineering Portfolio

 Hi!
-My name is MIka, and I'm an engineer.
+My name is Mikhail, and I'm an engineer.
 This repository showcases some of my projects and 3D models.
 Feel free to explore!

 ---